trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 I included 4 things here:

 	1. The .cpp file that I have been working in, which contains all of the test code to make sure that the header file works as intentioned.
-	2. The header file, which contains all of my functions, and the definition for the resource structure.
+	2. The header file, which contains all of my functions, and the definitions for each structure.
 	3. A compiled executable for both the header and cpp file.
 	4. The eclipse project (the folder) that the .cpp and .h files came from.
 	I doubt that any of you will find use for the eclipse project in it's entirity.

 Bugs:
-	For some reason, this program (when executed) returns the same values every time, despite using (supposedly) random coordinates and strings.
-SOLVED: the seed for rand() was never changed anywhere in the code.

-	The Eclipse IDE will not recognize the header file, so nothing that references it via "#include" or "using namespace" can be compiled through Eclipse.
-If you encounter this error, try using a different IDE to compile, or 		simply compile through the command line.
+	None known

 Requirements Documentation for Header File: